panpf/zoomimage/docs/wiki/zoom.md

 ### Disabled gestures

-ZoomImage supports gestures such as double-click zoom, two-finger zoom, one-finger zoom, drag, etc., which are enabled by default, and you can disable them through the `disabledGestureType` property
+ZoomImage supports gestures such as double-click zoom, two-finger zoom, one-finger zoom, drag, etc., which are enabled by default, and you can disable them through the `disabledGestureTypes` property

 example：